 💰 $ | 📍39 Ruijin Second Road near Middle Huaihai Road (瑞金二路39號靠淮海中路) | 🚇 Metro Line #1, 10, or 12 at South Shaanxi Road Station (陝西南路站); Line #13 at Middle Huaihai Road Station (淮海中路站)

 New Blog Posts, IGTV, Instagram highlights, and YouTube videos

 I worked really hard in June and managed to produce a new post weekly!
 As I mentioned before, I am now a Backstreet Academy ambassador.
 Backstreet Academy is a for-profit peer-to-peer travel platform that offers more than 1200+ experiences and classes for travellers to take around Southeast Asia.
 One of the company’s goal is to raise awareness to give back to the local community when we travel.
 This Backstreet Academy Review: Medieval Knife Making in Siem Reap, Cambodia (Vlog) was my first ever Backstreet Academy experience.

 I went to Seoul, South Korea in May, and here are my two parts short travel tips for 2 days in Seoul.

 I chat about my first impression of Seoul in my Facebook video and IGTV.
 You can watch it below:

 If you can’t see it, most likely, you are in China and need a VPN.
-Use my favourite VPN service and get 1-month free!
+Use my favorite VPN service and get 1-month free!